Code of Student Conduct

 - Cancellation of registration and/or denial of credit may be imposed in cases where the student is found guilty of withholding information relating to the student's admission, transfer credits, academic status, records, etc.

 - Suspension: may be used by the Vice Chancellor in the event of a threat of safety to the College community or if a student refuses to answer a summons.

-- Expulsion: may be used by the Chancellor in the event of a threat of safety to the college community.
+- Expulsion: may be used by the Chancellor and/or the Disciplinary Hearing Committee in the event of a threat of safety to the college community.